petar-dambovaliev/aho-corasick/README.md

 # aho-corasick
-efficient string matching in Golang via the aho-corasick algorithm.
+Efficient string matching in Golang via the aho-corasick algorithm.

+x20 faster than https://github.com/cloudflare/ahocorasick and x3 faster than https://github.com/anknown/ahocorasick

 This library is heavily inspired by https://github.com/BurntSushi/aho-corasick